imapex/aic_app/README.md

 ### Task Status Example

-This section will illustrate how to check the status of a task that was previosuly submitted to the AIC app.
+This section will illustrate how to check the status of a task that was previously submitted to the AIC app.

 #### Listing All Tasks

-You can view all of the previosly submitted tasks by using the HTTP GET method to call the 'task' URL below:
+You can view all of the previously submitted tasks by using the HTTP GET method to call the 'task' URL below:

     http://localhost:5000/aic/api/v1.0/task/